PowerShell/SecretManagement/README.md

     [TestStore]::RunUnregisterCleanup()
 }

+# Optional function
+function Unlock-SecretVault
+{
+    [CmdletBinding()]
+    param (
+        [SecureString] $Password,
+        [string] $VaultName,
+        [hashtable] $AdditionalParameters
+    )

+    [TestStore]::UnlockVault($Password)
+}
 ```

-This module script implements the five functions, as cmdlets, required by SecretManagement, plus one optional function.
+This module script implements the five functions, as cmdlets, required by SecretManagement, plus some optional functions.
 It also implements an optional `Unregister-SecretVault` function that is called during vault extension un-registration.
-It also implements an optional function `Set-SecretInfo` function that sets secret metadata to a specific secret in the vault.
+It also implements an optional `Set-SecretInfo` function that sets secret metadata to a specific secret in the vault.
+It also implements an optional `Unlock-SecretVault` function that unlocks the vault for the current session based on a provided password.

 The `Set-Secret`, `Set-SecretInfo`, `Remove-Secret`, `Unregister-SecretVault` functions do not write any data to the pipeline, i.e., they do not return any data.